skelemoa/quovadis/README.md

 # Quo Vadis, Skeleton Action Recognition ?

-This repository contains datasets and scripts for the paper <a href="https://arxiv.org/pdf/2007.02072v1.pdf">Quo Vadis, Skeleton Action Recognition ?</a>
+This repository contains datasets and scripts for the paper <a href="https://arxiv.org/pdf/2007.02072v1.pdf">Quo Vadis, Skeleton Action Recognition ?</a>, accepted for publication at International Journal of Computer Vision <i> IJCV </i>.

 This paper primarily contributes towards benchmarking of exisiting skeleton human action recognition models on larger datasets like <a href = "http://rose1.ntu.edu.sg/Datasets/actionRecognition.asp">NTU-120</a> and also provides insight on how these models performs for *in the wild* data as well.